DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

-Used the provided Flask app as below.
+Used the provided Flask app without change to simulate the scenario where the dev team is unwilling to make direct changes to their code

 ```python
 from flask import Flask